HYF-Class20/agile-development-group2-hyf-redesign/planning/backlog.md

 ## Should-Haves

+> Home Page

+- [ ] As a user I want a section on the webpage that displays the core values of the website
+- This section should clearly describe the various perspectives that the website embodies and the fundamental principles and beliefs that it operates upon

-- [ ] As a user i want to see a section displaying success stories of the peopl
+- [ ] As a user i want to see a section displaying success stories of the people

-  - There is a clear and concise section who have graduated from HYF, highlighting the positive impact the organization has had on their lives
+  - There is a clear and concise section highlighting the number of students who have graduated from HYF, emphasizing the positive impact the organization has had on their lives

-- [ ] As a user want to see a footer on the bottom of the webpage
-- There is a footer containing important links

 - [ ] As a user want to see a logos of HYF's partners prominently
 - The logos indicates the organization's collaborations and affiliations

+- [ ] As a user i want to see a donor section
+- There is a clear section about donating any amount that will help tommorrow developers

+- [ ] As a user I want to have access to a dedicated section that enables me to contact the organization
+- There is a section that provide information about the organization's location and contact details, including relevant phone numbers

+- [ ] As a user i want to see a footer on the bottom of the webpage
+- There is a footer containing important links